A Beginner’s Guide To Saas Product Analytics in 2021

 Tracking the behavior of groups of users who started using your product at different times (”cohorts”) will show how changes you make to your product or to onboarding affects churn, retention and value achieved over time.

 Plot out an ideal user journey in terms of in-app events, and track where users are dropping out because they are missing the necessary activities.

 Which features drive the most user value?
 Are they being used and seen enough to give the best experience?
 By tracking feature use analytics, you can develop and provide a product that gives users better and better experiences.

-Can Only Data Scientists and Experts Do Product Analytics?
+Can Only Data Scientists and Experts Use Product Analytics?

-They may well do it better than a beginner, but the range of easy-to-use tools available today means that anyone who is data literate, open-minded and thinks in a scientific way can improve their product’s performance with just a little effort!
+They may well use it better than a beginner, but the range of easy-to-use tools available today means that anyone who is data literate, open-minded, and thinks in a scientific way can improve their product’s performance with just a little effort!

 That’s all for now.
 We hope you found it useful and that you’re now well on your way to getting more out of your product analytics!